Evers419/S3_Portfolio/Portfolio.md

 ### 3. CI/CD

-For CI/CD I setup actions in git to automaticaly run checks on branches which need to pass before a merge/push.
+For CI/CD I setup actions in git to automaticaly run checks on branches which need to pass before a merge/push. this can be found in raccool.
 Docker is also used to automaticaly deploy a docker container.
+Which is done automaticaly through gitactions in raccool.

 ### 4. Professional